BenAHOU/benahou.github.io/README.md

 Generally speaking, my research interest is on harmonic analysis and its applications in PDE, dynamical systems, and microlocal analysis.

-I have so-called "obsessive coffee disorder" (OCD), and I work on mathematics in the spare time of drinking coffee.
+I have "obsessive coffee disorder" (OCD), and I work on mathematics in the spare time of drinking coffee.

 My Chinese name is 侯贺冬 (with prename "Hedong", surname "HOU"), and I am also happy to be called "Ben" as my English name or nickname.